OfficeDev/TrainingContent/O3654/O3654-4 Native Android Development with Office 365 APIs/01 Azure AD Auth Prerequisites/hands-on-lab.md

 12. From **Delegated Permissions** select the following:

     * Read and write access to users' mail
-    * Send mail as user
+    * Send mail as a user
     * Have full access to users' calendars
     * Have full access to users' contacts
-    * Have full access to user files and files shared with user
+    * Have full access to all files user can access

     This configures your app to have delegated permission to access user data in Microsoft Graph.